-Review these statements to get some clarity about why you developed feelings for someone other than your spouse.
+Review these statements to clarify why you developed romantic feelings for someone other than your spouse.

 - You feel unloved, unaccepted, disliked, or disrespected by your spouse.

-- You met someone who finally understands you.
+- You meet someone who finally understands you.

 - There is a lack of sexual satisfaction in your marriage.